KILTprotocol/docs/docs/chain/collator.md

 cargo build --release -p kilt-parachain
 ```

-You can find the executable file in `./target/release/kilt-parachain` after you build the project.
+The executable file can be found in `./target/release/kilt-parachain` after building the project.

 <details>
 <summary>Peregrine Command</summary>